khanCurtis/arch-auto-update/README.md

 ### Alternative Desktop Entry Method

-If the systemd service approach doesn't work reliably for showing a terminal window, you can use a desktop entry file instead:
+If the systemd service approach doesn't work reliably for showing a terminal window, you can use the included desktop entry file instead:

 1. Disable the systemd service:
    ```bash